The Best Cat Books

 1. Best real-life story: A Street Cat Named Bob (2010), James Bowen

 James Bowen was a recovering addict when he found an injured ginger tomcat in the hall of his sheltered accommodation.
 When he decided to take the cat to the vets, it was the start of a transformative friendship.
 Bowen credits Bob, the cat, with helping his recovery and changing his life forever.
-The pair became a popular site around north London – especially because of Bob’s penchant for standing on his owner’s shoulders.
+The pair became a popular sight around north London – especially because of Bob’s penchant for standing on his owner’s shoulders.
 A local newspaper soon picked up Bowen’s story and from there it became an international best-selling book and successful film.
 You can read about the film of A Street Cat Named Bob in Cat in a Flat’s article on “The best cat films to watch now”.

 2. One for owners of naughty cats: Six Dinner Sid (1990), Inga Moore